DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 In a game of Parabellum Inc. you play as a middle manager in a near-future private military corporation.
 Your task is to direct company assets to achieve military objectives sent down by The Board of Directors.
 You are given a meager budget by The Board with which to purchase, supply, and maintain the assets under your command.
 There's nowhere near enough money to go around however, and you must use sucesses on the battlefield to both impress The Board and attract Business Partners to fund your operation.
 But be careful: money from outside the company comes with strings attached, and if the debts come due when you can't pay, The Board isn't going to be happy.

 Parabellum Inc. is played with miniatures and tokens on a gridded play area, representing Units of soldiers and vehicles, as well as supply lines, on a Battlefield.
 Play is divided into a series of Battles called a Campaign.
 Each Battle consists of a map and a set of Objectives.
 Once all the objectives of a Battle have been completed, the player with the most funds selects the next Battle.
-A player is eliminated if they end a Battle with no funds, and the winner of a Campaign is the last player with funds remaining.
+A player is eliminated if they end a Battle with no funds and outstanding Liabilities, and the winner of a Campaign is the last player with funds remaining.

+The type and position of each Unit is represented on the map by a miniature with a colored flag.
+The other attributes of each unit is represented by a tracking card which matches the colored flag of the Unit's Mini.

+Each unit card tracks (using Tokens):
+> Troop Strength, representing the health and combat strength of the Unit.
+> Supplies, representing the fuel and ammunition supplies of the Unit.
+Each Unit card also shows:
+> The Unit's type, with an illustration for flavor
+> The Unit's Movement Speed, indicating how many grid cells that Unit can move during its turn
+> The Unit's Battle Die, indicating the kind of die the unit rolls when Attacking or Defending from an Attack
+> Any special attributes for the Unit, including:
+> - whether it is Land, Naval, or an Air Unit
+> - If the unit is an Indirect Fire Unit
+> - If the unit can be initially placed outside the player's Starting Area.

-Each Unit of soldiers a player commands must first be purchased in order to be placed on the map.
+Each Unit of soldiers a player commands must first be purchased on the Market in order to be placed on the map.
 Units on the map must also stay supplied in order for them to be able to move or attack.
-The player builds Supply Lines by purchasing Supply tokens and placing them on the board, forming a continuous path from their Starting Area to the Unit that needs supply.
+The player must build Supply Lines, forming a continuous path from their Starting Area to the Unit that needs supply.
 But be careful! lines can be attacked by your enemies, and those hard-earned supplies can be destroyed (or worse, captured.)

-Each time a player completes an objective, that player gets Bonus Funds from The Board of Directors, allowing them to pay for new units, and to supply their existing ones.
+If a player completes an objective, that player gets Bonus Funds from The Board of Directors once the Battle is over.
+This funding allows them to pay for new units, and to supply their existing ones.
 This isn't the only way to acquire funding though.
-If a player destroyed an enemy unit, captured or destroyed an enemy's supply line, or completed an objective that turn, that player gets to draw a card from the Business Opportunity Deck at the end of their turn.
+During play, if a player destroyed an enemy unit, captured or destroyed an enemy's supply line, or completed an objective that turn, that player gets to draw a card from the Business Opportunity Deck at the end of their turn.
 Business Opportunity Cards can then be played to provide further funding, but either must be repaid, or certain requirements must be met to keep the funds.
 Failing to repay or meet the requirements of a Business Opportuinity causes that player to be eliminated.

 ## Turn-by Turn Gameplay
 Players take their turns in order by how much money they have at the beginning of the Battle.
 (Ties and the initial Battle's turn order are determined by a dice roll.)